 Business combinations are accounted for using the acquisition method.
 The cost of an acquisition is measured as the aggregate of the consideration transferred, which is measured at acquisition date fair value, and the amount of any non-controlling interest in the acquiree.
-For each business combination, the acquirer measures the non-controlling interest in the acquiree either at fair value or at the proportionate share of the acquiree's identifiable net assets.
-Acquisition costs incurred are expensed and included in administrative expenses.
+For each business combination, the acquirer measures the non-controlling interest in the acquiree at fair value or at the proportionate share of the acquiree's identifiable net assets.
+Acquisition-related costs are expensed as incurred and included in administrative expenses.